 Troubleshooting tips for the buttercream: If soupy, chill the bowl in the fridge for 20 minutes, then re-whip until thick and fluffy.
 If curdled, take out a portion and microwave it until runny.
 Add it back to the bowl and re-whip it until it is thick and fluffy!

 Using food coloring: Without it, the cake will naturally be greyer.
+If you want that pink color, you will need to use a very small drop of red gel food coloring.

 Storage: Keep leftover cake in an airtight container in the fridge for up to 5 days.